Mr6MJT/XSSLab/README.md

 $~ service apache2 start

-Then open your browser,type: 127.0.0.1 and click on XSSLab folder then index.php
+Then open your browser,type: 127.0.0.1 and click on XSSLab folder then index.html

 # ENJOY HACKING :)